Last reviewed by Toollabz editorial ·

 Learn the EMI formula banks use, convert APR to monthly rate, walk through a $18k worked example, and run the same numbers in Toollabz free calculators.

-Continue in the Finance category hub or open these related tools in the same session: EMI Calculator, Mortgage Affordability Calculator, Compound Interest Calculator, Salary After Tax Calculator, Stock Profit Calculator, Gas Cost Calculator Road Trip.
+Continue in the Finance category hub, the Finance tools collection, or the glossary.
+Related calculators in this session: EMI Calculator, Mortgage Affordability Calculator, Compound Interest Calculator, Salary After Tax Calculator, Stock Profit Calculator, Gas Cost Calculator Road Trip.

 The Formula